uino95/SinicoTaglia/README.md

 Repository for the Software Engneering 2 project (academic year 2017/2018).

+## About

+Travlendar+ is an application which will automatize the process of scheduling the user’s meeting during the day.
+Every day we spend a lot of time thinking and planning how to reach a location at a certain time, Travlendar+ allows users to save all this time.

 ## Getting Started

 These instructions will get you a copy of the Travlendar+ application project up and running on your local machine for code inspection and testing purposes.